heimdal/heimdal/lib/asn1/README-X681.md

    specified in a "value field" (or "value set" field) an "object" in an "object set" of that class.

+   This is essentially a "type variable", as is seen in high-level languages like Haskell.

- - a `fixed type value field` of a class is one that specifies a SET or SEQUENCE member of fixed type.
+ - A `fixed type value field` of a class is one that specifies a SET or SEQUENCE member of fixed type.
+Being of fixed-type, this is not a type variable.

- - a `fixed type value set field` of a class is like a `fixed type value field`, but where object sets should provide a set of values for the SET or SEQUENCE member corresponding to the field.
+ - A `fixed type value set field` of a class is like a `fixed type value field`, but where object sets should provide a set of values with which to constrain `SET`/`SEQUENCE` members corresponding to the field.

- - a `variable type value [set] field` is one where the type of the SET or SEQUENCE member corresponding to the field will vary according to some specified `type field` of the same class.
+ - A `variable type value [set] field` is one where the type of the `SET` or `SEQUENCE` member corresponding to the field will vary according to some specified `type field` of the same class.

- - an `object field` will be a field that names another class (possibly the same class), which can be used to provide rich hierarchical type semantics that... we don't need for PKIX.
+ - An `object field` will be a field that names another class (possibly the same class), which can be used to provide rich hierarchical type semantics that... we don't need for PKIX.

+   These define relations between classes, much like `FOREIGN KEY`s in SQL.

- - similarly for `object set field`s.
+ - Similarly for `object set field`s.

 As usual for ASN.1, the case of the first letter of a field name is meaningful: